CYBEX-P/cybex/Markdown and openAPI/Cybex-P Archive Module.md

 > - **archive**(cacheconfig, force_process = False, exec_once = False)

 - `decrypt_file()`:
-	- This function is only used by ***archive_one()*** and is used to decrypt threat that has been previously encrypted with the public key of the `Cybex-P Archive Module`.
+	- This function is only used by ***archive_one()*** and is used to decrypt threat data that has been previously encrypted with the public key of the `Cybex-P Archive Module`.
 When called, a file of the set of threat data is passed in along with the private key of the of the module (by default, the private key is under "priv.pem"). **decrypt_file()** go ahead and validate the file to ensure correct format.
 Once validated, the private key is pulled and the session key, nonce, tags, and ciphertext are extract from the private key.
 The session key is then decrypted with the private RSA key and the data gets decrypted with the AES session key.
 The threat data is then returned in *utf-8* formatting.
 - `archive_one()`:
 	- **archive_one()** is responsible for taking a single event provided to it and administrating decryption and  TAHOE parsing methods to process the data.
 Like the ***decrypt_file()*** function, this function is only used by one other function: ***archive()*** [See below].
 This function utilizes **decrypt_file()** in its definition take the provided byte data and return the raw threat data.
 A call is then made to the **parsemain()** function (defined as *parsemain_func* within the definition of this function) to take the provided threat data and parse it into a raw TAHOE object.
 When the data proceeds to get parsed, the result of the parsing will come back in 1 of 3 states administrated by **parsemain()**:
 		-	 ***SUCCESS*** - The parsing was successful and will be updated to the Archive module database with its reference hash